episode6/deployable/README.md

 apply plugin: 'com.episode6.hackit.deployable.aar'
 ```

-If you need kotlin support, include dokka on your buildscript classpath (for javadoc support) and use one of the `kt` plugins instead
+If you need kotlin support, you must also include dokka on your buildscript classpath (for javadoc support) and use one of the `kt` plugins instead
 ```groovy
 // deployable JAR with Kotlin support